How to remove a Beneficiary from a Family Trust

 While the Appointor is more independent and powerful, the trustee of your Family Trust has a duty to act responsibly and in good faith: Gisborne v Gisborne (1877) 2 App Cas 300.
 The trustee must take care that it does not breach its duties.
 Or the court can wind back the removal of the Beneficiary: Campbell v T L Clacher No 2 [2019] QSC 218.
 See, for example, Mandie v Memart Nominees [2020] VSCA 281.

-Secondly, change the Trustee of your Family Trust?
+Secondly, you can change the Trustee of your Family Trust

 As well as excluding some people, you may wish to change the Trustee of your Family Trust.
 This is because, for example, you may no longer like the Trustee.

-Check with your Accountant as to whether there is any transfer (stamp) when you update the Trustee of a Family Trust, especially if you are in New South Wales.
+Check with your Accountant to see whether there is any transfer (stamp) when you update the Trustee of a Family Trust, especially if you are in New South Wales.

 Thirdly, confirm or update the Appointor (controller)